 Are Electric Bikes Legal In NYC

-Over past few years this secret weapon has been under attack from law makers.
-This has led electric cyclist to foresee a future without e-bikes as common place.
+Over the past few years, this secret weapon has been under attack from lawmakers.
+This has led electric cyclists to foresee a future without e-bikes as common place.

-This confusion lead to over 1,000 summonses for both e-bike and e-scooter riders.
-Many advocates for delivery workers felt police targeted electric bicyclist.
+This confusion leads to over 1,000 summonses for both e-bike and e-scooter riders.
+Many advocates for delivery workers felt police targeted electric bicyclists.

 Now, there is a bit more clarity on the topic.
 Recently Governor Ander Cuomo vetoed a bill that would help legalize electric bikes.